 29 May 2024

-The Genocide Determination Bill would allow certain UK courts to make initial decisions about the UK’s obligations under the Genocide Convention and, if appropriate, refer those determinations to international courts or organisations.
-It also sets out how the UK should respond to genocide-related reports.
-The overall aim is to clarify and manage the UK’s international obligations in relation to genocide.
+The Genocide Determination Bill would let the UK's main courts make early judgments about the country’s commitments under the Genocide Convention and then refer those judgments to international courts or organisations.
+It also sets out how the government should respond to genocide-related reports and handles related matters.
+The bill is currently at the very start of its passage, having its first reading in the House of Lords.

 Generated 21 February 2026